PX4/PX4-Autopilot/nuttx/configs/README.txt

 		CONFIG_ARCH_NOINTC - define if the architecture does not support an interrupt controller or otherwise cannot support APIs like up_enable_irq() and up_disable_irq().
+		CONFIG_ARCH_VECNOTIRQ - Usually the interrupt vector number provided to interfaces like irq_attach() and irq_detach are the same as IRQ numbers that are provied to IRQ management functions like up_enable_irq() and up_disable_irq().
+But that is not true for all interrupt controller implementations.
+For example, the PIC32MX interrupt controller manages interrupt sources that have a many-to-one relationship to interrupt vectors.
+In such cases, CONFIG_ARCH_VECNOTIRQ must defined so that the OS logic will know not to assume it can use a vector number to enable or disable interrupts.
 		CONFIG_ARCH_IRQPRIO
 		  Define if the architecture suports prioritizaton of interrupts and the up_prioritize_irq() API.